scipy-conference/scipy_proceedings/papers/dav_clark/clark_etal.rst

 need fewer special cases, and illustrations can be essentially pixel-identical to what students should be seeing on their screen.

+The most accessible
-Considering what expectations we’ll place on our audience, the most accessible instructions will only require skills possessed by the broadest number of people.
+instructions will only require skills possessed by the broadest number of people.
 In particular, many potential students are not yet fluent with notions of package management, scripting, or even the basic idea of command-line interfaces [SWC]_.
-Thus, an accessible solution should require only GUI operations.
+Thus, installing an accessible solution should require only GUI operations.
-Once a common environment is installed, it becomes easier to scaffold students’ use of more challenging tools, as they will look and operate in a uniform way.
+The installed common environment, then, can look and operate in a uniform way.
+This uniformity can scaffold students’ use of more challenging “developer” tools.
 This “uniformity of the environment in which the user is clicking” cannot be implemented without full control of the graphical environment, and systems that configure only a self-contained set of libraries or computational tools cannot do this.
 At the other end, it would be unreasonable to reconfigure students’ desktop on their laptop.
-Thus, we need to set up an isolated, uniform environment in it’s totality where instructions can provide essentially pixel-identical guides to what the student will see on their own screen.
+Thus, we wish to set up an isolated, uniform environment in its totality where instructions can provide essentially pixel-identical guides to what the student will see on their own screen.

 For scientific collaboration